 Before university Joanna spent a year working in East Malaysia travelling and teaching English as a second language.
 She then read Biological Sciences at Exeter University before spending a year working as a classroom assistant and 1:1 assistant at Cheam School in Newbury.
 Following the successful completion of a PGCE at Winchester University, Joanna took up a teaching position in the Pre-prep at Twyford School, Winchester, leading Science and ICT for 3 years.
 From there, she went on to work at Thomas’s Battersea and then moved to the Merlin School in Putney.
 Joanna worked in Year 1 and Year 2 before being appointed Head of Year, as well as being English coordinator for the school.
 Outside of work Joanna’s interests include running and spinning, skiing, photography and cooking, with a keen interest in updating her food blog when the time allows.

-Louisa Swallow - BA (Hons), PGCE
+Louisa Griffiths - BA (Hons), PGCE

 Head of EYFS